hsanchez/hsanchez.github.io/posts/thesiswork/tools/_posts/2015-01-27-evaluate-answer.md

 ## GUIDELINES

-1. Spend your time wisely, don't look at resources outside the current Q&A page.
+1. Spend your time wisely, don't go outside the Q&A page.
-2. Gain understanding in the above abstractions; e.g., control flow, etc.
+2. Gain understanding in the asked abstractions; e.g., control flow, etc.

 # THE TASK

-There will be 3 Java code examples to review and understand.
+There will be 3 Java code examples (Accepted Answers) to review and understand.
 Use the appointed comprehension technique (either Read to Understand or Multi staging to Understand) to dig into each of the Java code examples.
 After 30 minutes, per Java code example, you will be asked to answer a number of questions about the reviewed piece of code.